 - Fish out of Water: All the Power Team members to an extent, but Kuros in particular.
-In one episode Max Force seems to have no concept of the film industry despite coming from one of the games most akin to regular Earth; weirder still, the NARC villains do know about making movies.
+In one episode Max Force seems to have no concept of the film industry despite coming from the game closest to regular Earth.
+Weirder still, the villains from the same game do know about making movies.

-- I'm a Humanitarian: Roddy Radish powers up by eating produce.
-He gets an okay amount eating regular vegetables, but specifically wanted to eat Kwirk to become superpowered.
-Who knows what he's like back home...
+- I'm a Humanitarian: Rowdy Roddy Radish powers up by eating produce.
+Mind, he comes from a game world where everyone's a sentient vegetable.
+He gets an okay amount eating regular vegetables, but he specifically wanted to eat Kwirk to become superpowered.

 - In Medias Res: It is never explained how the Power Team or Mr. Big ended up in the real world, or how Mr. Big got a hold of weapons that could send them back to their game worlds.
 The closest the show ever got to an origin story was in the intro, which shows the five game heroes coming out from Johnny's TV screen.

 - Invisible Parents: Johnny's parents get mentioned a couple times in the cartoon segments but never really show up.
 Convenient for how he's able to let a superhero team and their talking monster truck live in the family garage without being noticed.

 - Large Ham: Johnny when doing the review segment, as he'd put on a different costume and persona in almost all of them.
 When reviewing Werewolf: The Last Warrior, he was morphing into a werewolf himself over the course of the review and would stop to snort and growl every few seconds.